Sinar/politikus/README.md

 # Supported by

-This project is supported by Hivos East Africa, NMG and indirectly via IDRC, Alternatives, (Montreal) and the kind individual donations to Sinar Project.
+This project is supported by Hivos East Africa, NMG and indirectly via IDRC, Alternatives, (Montreal) and the kind individual contributors to Sinar Project.

 Also this project would not be possible without all the  great people working on open data standards of Popolo-spec, Open Contracting Data Standard,